fbpixelBristol Stool Chart: What Your Stool Says About Your Bowel Health | Thomson Medical

 You should contact your doctor if abnormal changes to your stool persist for 2 weeks or more.
 Remember to seek immediate medical treatment if the stool is bright red, black, or a tarry substance.
 These symptoms suggest blood loss, which could become a medical emergency if left untreated.

-The Bristol stool chart is an invaluable tool for understanding your digestive health.
 By monitoring your stool type and making necessary lifestyle adjustments, you can maintain optimal gut health and live a healthy lifestyle.
 However, persistent abnormalities should not be ignored.
-Remember to seek medical advice when needed.

 FAQ